martyromero/martyromero.github.io/_posts/2016-03-09-the-last-night-i-saw-my-dad.md

 ## Dad

 Dad drove us to the bus station.
-While we waited for to board the bus, dad kept me close.
+While we waited to board the bus, dad kept me close to him.
 I remember holding his hand and feeling that he didn't want to let go of me.
 I thought he had figured it out!
 That somehow he knew we weren't coming back.

 Just as we boarded the bus, he knelt beside me and kissed me on my cheek.
 I remember the prickly feeling of his mustache against my face and the strong smell of cigar.
-He tightened his grip on my hand and whispered,
+He tightened his grip on my hand and whispered:

->I am going to follow the bus for as long as I can, so look for me ok?
+>I am going to follow the bus for as long as I can, so be on the look out for me ok?

 ## Me

 Those were the last words he said to me.
 That was his way of saying good-bye.
 On the bus, mom didn't say much, but she held my hand the entire trip.
 As the bus got on the road, I kept looking out the window for dad's blue El Camino with the dirty white camper.
 A minute later, I saw his car cut in front of us.
 That gesture was as if he were talking to me and I burned it into memory.
 I stared at his car through the window, afraid to look away for fear that I might lose him.
 Some short distance later, I saw dad's car make a right turn, but the bus that we were on kept on going straight.

-As the year went by and I got older, I always yearned to tell him that I had seen his cars that night many years ago.
+As the years went by and I got older, I always yearned to tell him that I had seen his car that night many years ago.
 And that I loved him.

 My dad passed away ten years ago today.
 Sometimes I still miss him.